Court of Appeals denies Interchange owner's petition to remove judge - Albert Lea Tribune

 Bueltel is the third judge assigned to the case.
 Hanson faces nine misdemeanor criminal charges, including violating emergency powers and public nuisance, after she reopened her business in December in violation of state executive orders banning in-person dining to slow the spread of COVID-19.

-Hanson had argued Bueltel violated her due process rights and questioned him not dismissing the criminal charges for lack of subject-matter jurisdiction.
+Hanson argued Bueltel violated her due process rights and questioned him not dismissing the criminal charges for lack of subject-matter jurisdiction.
 She also questioned how he can proceed as judge for her criminal files when she has taken legal action against him.

 In Minnesota, parties in court cases can each remove one judge as a matter of right, but if they seek to disqualify the substitute judge, they must show prejudice and the case must go before the chief judge to review the request.